bulgogi1128/patClon/README.md

 ## Setup
 To run this project, just simply download the zip file and run the html file.
+**NOTE**
+Due to nature of this application, It can only be played on PC.

 ### ENJOY! ###